-- 555 The frost cracking model of Andersen et al. (2015), which was employed in this paper, was run with the authors' standard setup, using the input values given in Table B1.
-The resulting annual FCI predictions are most sensitive to flow restrictions for water and to different FCW windows (Andersen et al., 2015).
+The frost cracking model of Andersen et al. (2015), which was employed in this paper, was run with the authors' standard setup, using the input values given in Table B1.
+The resulting annual FCI predictions are the most sensitive to flow restrictions for water and to different FCW windows (Andersen et al., 2015).
 The former are discussed in detail by Andersen et al. (2015).
-These authors concluded that in case where no restrictions are set to water supply and water flow, then the cracking intensity is predicted to increase for positive MATs, but the relationships between MATs and the predicted FCIs will remain.
-560 In contrast, in case where water supply is substantially restricted, then FCI values will increase for negative MATs (Andersen et al., 2013; 2015 see their Fig. 11).
-According to Anderson et al. (2015), only the predicted FCI pattern and - intensity will only change significantly for the case where the FCW will be lowered to the window between -15 to -4 °C. However, the sensitivity analysis of these authors did not incorporate the range of recently reported FCW values for slaty gneisses (Draebing et al., 2017b), which are characterized by a significantly higher upper temperature threshold (i.e., -9.3 °C - to -1.4° C) and a smaller temperature range (i.e., -4.5 to -1.8° C).
-We used these values together with a FCW between -8 to -3° C, which has been proposed for limestones (Matsuoka, 2001).
+These authors concluded that in cases where no restrictions are set to water supply and water flow, the cracking intensity is predicted to increase for positive MATs, but the relationships between MATs and the predicted FCIs will remain.
+In contrast, in cases where water supply is substantially restricted, FCI values will increase for negative MATs (Andersen et al., 2015; see their Fig. 11).
+According to Andersen et al. (2015), the predicted FCI pattern and intensity will only change significantly for the case where the FCW is lowered to the window between -15and -4 °C. However, the sensitivity analysis of these authors did not incorporate the range of recently reported FCW values for slaty gneisses (Draebing et al., 2017b), which are characterized by a significantly higher upper temperature threshold (i.e., -9.3 to -1.4 °C) and a smaller temperature range (i.e., -4.5 to -1.8 °C).
+We used these values together with an FCW between -8 and -3 °C, which has been proposed for limestones (Matsuoka, 2001).
 With this setup, we aim to test the sensitivity of the model on the FCW.
-While the model predicts higher absolute \overline{FCI} intensities for higher upper threshold temperatures, the relative relation with the MAT remains the same for all our settings and temperature regimes (Fig. B1).
-We further tested the sensitivity of the model for the thermal conductivity values that we employed in this paper, because thermal conductivities - 570 vary with bedrock type (e.g., Schön, 2015; and references therein).
-We did so by running the model with standard settings and bedrock thermal conductivity values of 1.2 and 6.5 W m-1 K-1.
-This corresponds to the upper and lower bounds for gneisses and to the mean values for mono-mineralic quartz (Schön, 2015; and references therein).
-The results predict an absolute and relative increase in predicted \overline{FCI} for positive MATs and for lower thermal conductivities.
-In contrast ,very high thermal conductivities would reduce \overline{FCI} to a point, where no significant dependence on the MAT is present (Fig. B2). - 575 We note here that reported values for limestone at temperatures close to 0°C are close to the standard model value of 3.0 W $m^{-1} K^{-1}$.
+While the model predicts higher absolute FCI intensities for higher upper threshold temperatures, the relative relation with the MAT remains the same for all our settings and temperature regimes (Fig. B1).
+We further tested the sensitivity of the model for the thermal conductivity values that we employed in this paper because thermal conductivities vary with bedrock type (e.g., Schön, 2015; and